ezchx/titanic/README.md

 ![](https://github.com/ezchx/titanic/blob/master/fit_table2.png)

-Logistic Regression - best training result was 84.1% with 500 runs and lambda = 0.
+Logistic Regression - the best training result was 84.1% with 500 runs and lambda = 0.
 Surprisingly, this gave the worst Kaggle test data result (78%).

 Linear Regression - gradient descent converged with the normal equation after 500K runs with an alpha of 0.1.
 The test result of 79.4% was in the top 20% of all Kaggle submissions.